 They urge government to provide medicines at nearest health post

-Need for vocational training, day care centres stressed
+Need for vocational training, day care centres and easy access stressed

 CHENNAI: Caregivers of people with mental illness have appealed to the government to provide medicines at the nearest government health post.